Railways Plan To Rehabilitate Infrastructure For Improving Speed Of Trains - UrduPoint

 Railways Plan To Rehabilitate Infrastructure For Improving Speed Of Trains

-"The length of the track was 1,726 kilometres and the department has planned to improve speed upto 160 kilometres per hour in the project of up-gradation of ML-I under China-Pak Economic Corridor (CPEC)," an official in the Ministry told APP on Friday.
+"The length of the track was 1,726 kilometers and the department has planned to improve speed upto 160 kilometers per hour in the project of up-gradation of ML-I under China-Pak Economic Corridor (CPEC)," an official in the Ministry told APP.

 In this regard, the official said that a modified PC-I amounting to Rs.
 9.851 billion has got approval from the Executive Committee of the National Economic Council (ECNEC).